• Home

 Tricuspid Valve Research

-At the Minneapolis Heart Institute Foundation (MHIF) Valve Research Center, we're making exciting strides in tricuspid valve research.
+At MHIF's Valve Science Center, we're making exciting strides in tricuspid valve research.
 Our world-class team leads groundbreaking studies and trials that are shaping the future of tricuspid valve care.

 Innovations for the “forgotten valve”